-At the heart of the CIC Studio is a sophisticated any-to-any transformation engine.
+In concert with the CIC Studio is a sophisticated any-to-any integration engine.
 This topic describes the different formats supported and the methods behind their transformation.

 Supported formats include Electronic Data Interchange (EDI), Flat File, Database, Spreadsheet, and Extensible Markup Language (XML).